-Sample survey investigations undertaken by the Institute have the primary aims of developing and demonstrating the use of sample survey technique as a practical and reliable method of securing data in a wide variety of fields in agriculture and animal husbandry.
-Once appropriate sampling designs, field procedures, and methods of estimation, become available through these investigations, the state departments of agriculture and animal husbandry are expected to adopt them for collecting regularly the much needed data for planning and development.
-The investigations which were in progress during the year under report are described below :-
+Sample survey investigations undertaken by the Institute have the primary of developing and demonstrating the use of sample survey technique as a land reliable method of securing data in a wide variety of fields in agriculture and animal husbandry.
+Once appropriate sampling designs, field proceduated methods of estimation, become available through these investigations, the departments of agriculture and animal husbandry are expected to adopt the collecting regularly the much needed data for planning and development.
+The methods which were in progress during the year under report are labeled below:-

-4.1 Survey of fertilizer and other manuring practices :
+Surey of fertilizer and other manuring practices :

-The objects of the surveys were given in the last year's annual report.
-During this year analysis of the data collected from the surveys carried out in the districts of Bangalore (Mysore), Nizamabad (Andhra Pradesh), Varanasi (U.P.), Coimbatore and Tiruchirapalli (Tamil Nadu) was completed.
-In the first four districts the survey was conducted during 1966-67 and in Tiruchirapalli during 1967-68.
-The analysis of the data collected in the surveys in the districts of Nizamabad (U.P.), Krishna (Andhra Pradesh) and Ferozepur (Punjab) was undertaken.
+be objects of the surveys were given in the last year's annual report.

+this year analysis of the data collected from the surveys carried out in the Bangalore (Mysore), Nizamabad (Andhra Pradesh), Varanasi (U.P.), and Tiruchirapalli (Tamil Nadu) was completed.
+In the first four the survey was conducted during 1966-67 and in Tiruchirapalli during The analysis of the data collected in the surveys in the districts of LLP.), Krishna (Andhra Pradesh) and Ferozepur (Punjab) was under-

-The results of the survey in Bangalore district showed that although only seven percent of the total cropped area was irrigated as much as 74 percent of the area received farm yard manure and 12 percent chemical fertilizers.
-Percentages of area benefited by chemical fertilizers and farm yard manure for paddy were of the order of 25 and 92 respectively.
-The corresponding figures for sugarcane crop were 87 and 75 and for ragi 10 and 83.
-In Nizamabad district it was found that 44 percent of the cropped area was irrigated and 50 percent of the area benefited by chemical fertilizers and 74 percent by farm yard manure.
-For paddy crop the area benefited by chemical fertilizers was of the order of 91 percent and that by farm yard manure 95 percent.
-The corresponding figures for jowar were nine percent and 76 percent and for maize crop 67 percent and 94 percent.
-The rates of application of nitrogen in terms of ammonium sulphate were 250 kg per hectare for paddy, 46 kg per hectare for jowar and 143 kg per hectare for maize.
-In Varanasi district 38 percent of the cropped area was irrigated.
-It was found that 23 percent of the area was benefited by chemical fertilizers and 35 percent by farm yard manure.
+The results of the survey in Bangalore district showed that although only ment of the total cropped area was irrigated as much as 74 percent of the farm yard manure and 12 percent chemical fertilizers.
+Percentages of the ted by chemical fertilizers and farm yard manure for paddy were of the and 92 respectively.
+The corresponding figures for sugarcane crop 15 and for ragi 10 and 83.
+In Nizamabad district it was found that the cropped area was irrigated and 50 percent of the area benefited 16 tertilizers and 74 percent by farm yard manure.
+For paddy crop the 17 percent and 18 percent.
+The corresponding figures for jowar were nine perpercent and for maize crop 67 percent and 94 percent.
+The rates of 18 percent and 19 percent.
+The rates of 19 percent and 19 percent.
+The rates of 19 percent and 19 percent and 19 percent.
+The rates of 19 percent and 19 percent and 19 percent.
+The rates of 19 percent and 19 percent and 19 percent.
+The rates of 19 percent and 19 percent.
+The rates of 19 percent and 19 percent and 19 percent.
+The rates of 19 percent and 19 percent percent of the area was benefited by chemical fertilizers and 35 percent by farm yard manure.
 In this district for the paddy crop 41 percent of the area was benefited by chemical fertilizers and 25 percent by farm yard manure.
 For the wheat crop the corresponding figures were 23 percent and 44 percent and for barely 22 percent and 52 percent respectively.
 The rates of application of nitrogen in terms of ammonium sulphate for paddy was 98 kg per hectare, for irrigated wheat 175 kg per hectare, for unirrigated wheat 114 kg per hectare and for barley crop 79 kg per hectare.
 In Coimbatore district 36 percent of the cropped area was irrigated.
 The area benefited by chemical fertilizers was of the order of 32 percent and by farm yard manure 67 percent.
 For paddy crop as much as 92 per cent of the area was benefited by chemical fertilizers and 58 percent by farm yard manure.
 The corresponding figures for jowar were 10 and 66 and for cotton 61 and 83.
 The rates of application of nitrogen in terms of ammonium sulphate ranged from 250 kg per hectare to 319 kg per hectare for the paddy crop, from 129 to 197 for jowar and 230 kg per hectare for cotton.